Therapeutic Support

 Changing Pathways

-Changing Pathways offers 1:1 and family support for neurodivergent young people and their parents/carers.
+Therapeutic support for neurodivergent young people and their parents/carers.

 About Sarah

 I am a registered social worker with a BA Hons in Psychology (BPS accredited), a Diploma in Social Work, a Diploma in Counselling (level 4), and a Diploma in Counselling Children and Young People (level 5).
+In addition to my core qualifications, I have a Diploma in ADHD coaching, I am a Certified Sensory Inclusion Facilitator and I access a broad range of CPD opportunities (details below).
+The support I offer draws upon my social work background, counselling skills and my understanding and experience of neurodivergence.

 -